AdaCore/spark2014/lrm/source/packages.rst

    changes brought about by reading or writing successive values to or from a Volatile *variable*.
 #.
 Each time a subprogram is called which has a Volatile Input
-   ``state_name`` in its ``global_aspect`` it ultimatly reads a Volatile *variable*.
+   ``state_name`` in its ``global_aspect`` it ultimately reads a Volatile *variable*.
 The value of this *variable* may be different each time it is read.
-A normal non-volatile *variable* would have the same value unless there was an intervining update of the *variable*.
+A normal non-volatile *variable* would have the same value unless there was an intervening update of the *variable*.
 This distinction with a normal non-volatile variable or ``state_name`` is important for both flow analysis and proof.
 #.
 Each time a subprogram is called which has a Volatile Output
    ``state_name`` in its ``global_aspect`` it ultimatly writes to a Volatile *variable*.
-This *variable* may be written to many times without intervining reads.
-This is in contrast with a normal non-volatile variable or state where successive updates with no intervining reads would indicate that earlier updtaes were ineffective.
+This *variable* may be written to many times without intervening reads.
+This is in contrast with a normal non-volatile variable or state where successive updates with no intervening reads would indicate that earlier updates were ineffective.
 Flow analysis and proof have to take account of this difference.
 #.
 As a *variable* declared in the visible part of a public package